Rainikka/Per1Scholas/ProjectPages/rainikka-capstone-app/Resources.md

 - Title: How To Structure React Projects From Beginner To Advanced
 - Creator: Web Dev Simplified
-- Access Location: Article on the WWW
+- Access Location: Creator Blog on WWW

 - Title: Learn React In 30 Minutes
 - Creator: Web Dev Simplified